-Respondents see the highest value of blockchain in improving efficiency, tracking as well as trust in provenance and certification (4.2 from total of 5).
-In terms of increased business efficiency and speed, SMEs saw the benefits of blockchain as average compared to existing solutions on the market (3.3 from total 5).
+Respondents see the highest value of blockchain in improving efficiency, tracking as well as trust in provenance and certification (4.7 from total of 5).
+In terms of benefits, such as increased business efficiency and speed, SMEs believe that blockchain drives the technology compared to existing solutions on the market (score 4.7 from total 5).

-In terms of barriers of entry, SMEs did not signify that it is particularly difficult to convince suppliers to use blockchain-based supply chain management solutions (3.1 from total 5), which could indicate high potential for a better blockchain applicability rate in the future.
+In terms of barriers of entry, SMEs did not signify that it is particularly difficult to convince suppliers to use blockchain-based supply chain management solutions (3.2 from total 5), which could indicate high potential for a better blockchain applicability rate in the future.

-However, respondents have also identified that the lack of proper infrastructure and differing needs of the parties involved make it difficult to adopt decentralized supply chain solutions (the score for this obstacle was 3.8 out of 5).
-The other concerns that SMEs expressed during the survey included issues such as: not enough understanding of blockchain and its application processes, lack of real-life examples and general knowledge and understanding of the technology-an obstacle that this project is trying to address as well.
+However, respondents have also identified that the lack of proper infrastructure and differing needs of the parties involved make it difficult to adopt decentralized supply chain solutions (the score for this obstacle is 2.8 out of 5).
+The other concerns that SMEs expressed during the survey included issues such as: not enough understanding of blockchain and its application processes, lack of real-life examples and general knowledge and understanding of the technology-an obstacle that Blockstart project is trying to address as well.